quat1024/hatchery/i-am-very-good-at-mastermind/README.md

 ## repeated letters

-* "doubles": the letter appears exactly
+* "doubles": the letter appears exactly two times, anywhere
-* "adjdubs": the letter appears twice in a row
+* "adjdubs": the letter appears twice in a row\*
 * "triples": the letter appears three times

 ```console